Trump names hostage negotiator O'Brien national security advisor - Journal du Cameroun

 Bolton, by contrast, was a highly controversial figure in Washington.
 His instincts for an aggressive, interventionist foreign policy were at odds with Trump’s more isolationist stance.

-Bolton “wasn’t getting along with people in the administration who I consider very important” and “wasn’t in line with what we were doing,” Bolton said.
+Bolton “wasn’t getting along with people in the administration who I consider very important” and “wasn’t in line with what we were doing,” Trump said.

-O’Brien will become the fourth national security advisor in Trump’s tumultuous first term.
+O’Brien, who will become the fourth national security advisor in Trump’s tumultuous first term, does not appear to have that problem.

 He arrives just as Trump is coming under pressure from some in Washington to go to war with Iran in retaliation for an attack on oil facilities in Saudi Arabia last weekend that has been blamed on Tehran.